 4.11.13 SECTALIGN: Section Alignment

 The SECTALIGN macros provides a way to modify alignment attribute of output file section.
-Unlike the align= attribute (which is allowed at section definition only) the SECTALIGN macro may be used at any time.
+Unlike the align= attribute allowed at section definition only the SECTALIGN macro may be used any time you need it.

-For example the directive
+For example the statement